 It’s also possible you have some leaky gut issue which can interfere with protein absorption.
 That’s something you can work with a natural healthcare practitioner (like me!) to remedy.

-The ethical reasons for not eating meat I understand (to an extent).
+The ethical reasons for not eating meat I understand.
 I believe that animals do deserve a good life and deserve respect.
-I don’t think “modern farming” is healthy.
+I don’t think “modern farming,” with crowded feedlots and feeding animals medication to fatten them up is healthy.
 A lot of ranching practices, especially in the US, are unethical and unhealthy for sure.
 Cows are fed corn which makes them very sick.
 Chickens and pigs do not fare much better.
 They’re pent up, abused, given drugs, and then killed.
-It’s terrible.
+I do recommend avoiding conventional meat and instead opting for grass-fed beef, free-range and soy-free chicken and eggs, and raw milk and dairy.

 Signs it’s time to add some quality animal proteins back in: